Bayesianism, Conditional Probability and Laplace Law of Succession in Quantum Mechanics: Backgrounds and results

-Second, armed with Eqs.~(\ref{q_cond}) and (\ref{rhoq}), we extend the converse DBA to quantum systems.
+Second, armed with Eqs.~(\ref{q_cond}) and (\ref{rhoq}), we extend the converse DBA to quantum systems and show that if the (conditional) betting quotients follow the Born rule and Eq.~(\ref{q_cond}), then the set of the (conditional) betting quotients is coherent.
 This is accomplished in a way parallel with the argument in classical probability.

-Thus, we may conclude that even in QM, nothing is inconsistent to assume that the probability is identical to the rational degree of belief.
-Besides, since the (conditional) probability is evaluated from the density operator, the converse DBA ensures the consistency of the interpretation that the density operator is the state of knowledge; we can safely exclude the \lq\lq statements about possibilities or tendencies\rq\rq~of the system Heisenberg addressed in the quotation.
+Combining the DBA and converse DBA, we may conclude that even in QM, nothing is inconsistent to assume that the probability is equivalent to the rational degree of belief.
+In other words, to understand quantum probability, we need not introduce the notion of objective probability such as the \lq\lq statements about possibilities or tendencies\rq\rq~of the system Heisenberg addressed in the quotation.
+Note that for the derivation of the equivalence between quantum probability and the rational degree of belief, we need the converse DBA, which is first extended to quantum systems in this work.
+Note also that since the (conditional) probability is evaluated from the density operator, the converse DBA ensures the consistency of the interpretation that the density operator is the state of knowledge.

 Third, we show that the Laplace law of succession holds in QM up to an overall factor.
 More precisely, let us prepare an infinitely exchangeable state \cite{Caves02b} consisting of $n+1$ qubits and perform projective measurements $\{P, \openone-P\}$ to each constituent qubit, where $\openone$ is the identity operator of $\C^2$.
 Then, given the set ${\cal M}_{n,k}$ of the outcomes that $P$ is true for $k$ times in the $n$ measurements, the conditional probability of $P$ being true for the $(n+1)$-th measurement takes the form of \be q(k_{n+1}|{\cal M}_{n,k})=\frac{k+1}{n+2}\frac{I_{n+1,k+1}}{I_{n,k}}, \ee for three measures of quantum states we have investigated, {\it i.e.} the uniform measure on the pure state space, the flat measure, and the Bure measure \cite{Bengtsson06,Zyczkowski11}, all of which may represent our ignorance on the system.
 Here, the overall factor $I_{n+1, k+1}/I_{n,k}$, hereafter called the correction term, is a polynomial of $n$ and $k$ determined by the measure we choose.
 For example, the uniform measure on the pure state space yields $I_{n+1, k+1}/I_{n,k}=1$, suggesting that the eigenvalue distribution of the density operator contributes to the nontrivial correction term.
 Note that the infinitely exchangeable state does not correspond with the maximal knowledge of the system, since it is not an i.i.d. array of a pure state in general.